crockpotveggies/tinderbox/README.md

 ## Editing the Code

-Check out this wiki page about editing the code:
+Check out [this wiki page](https://github.com/crockpotveggies/tinderbox/wiki/Editing-the-Code) for instructions on editing the code and building the app.

 ## License